 The Louisiana Indian Heritage Association, a state-wide non-profit organization founded in 1967, is dedicated to the preservation of Native American customs and traditions.
 The following objectives are listed in the LIHA charter:

-4) To give annually to a charitable organization which deals with the development of the American Indian in Louisiana.
-In order to educate the general public and to provide an opportunity for the local Native American community to showcase their traditions.
+4) To give annually to a charitable organization which deals with the development of the American Indian in Louisianan in order to educate the general public and to provide an opportunity for the local Native American community to showcase their traditions.

-LIHA has produced to annual powwows for forty-four years and is the oldest on-going organization of its kind in the Southeast region.
+LIHA has produced annual powwows since 1967 and is the oldest on-going organization of its kind in the Southeast region.
 Prior to 1967, it was necessary to travel to Texas or Oklahoma to attend a powwow.
-Most Louisiana Indians had been assimilated into the dominant culture and had lost their identity. lost were ceremonial dances, such as the Stomp Dance, indigenous to Southeastern United States.
-LIHA has played a major role in the revival of traditions among the Louisiana Indians.
-For many, LIHA has been an instrument to rediscover their culture and heritage.
+Most Louisiana Natives had been assimilated into the dominant culture and had lost their identity.
+Lost were cereLonial dances, such as the Stomp Dance, indigenous to Southeastern United States.
+LIHA has played a major role in the revival of traditions among the Louisiana Native Americans.
+LIHA has been an instrument to rediscover their culture and heritage.

 We invite everyone to join and strengthen our organization.
 We especially invite members from the local Native American community to become a voice and active participants in our organization!